joao-frohlich/cpython/Doc/library/logging.rst

-   most programs will want to carefully and explicitly control the logging configuration, and should therefore prefer creating a module-level logger and calling :meth:`Logger.debug` (or other level-specific methods) on it, as described at the beginning of this documentation.
+   most programs will want to carefully and explicitly control the logging configuration, and should therefore prefer creating a module-level logger and calling :meth:`Logger.debug` (or other level-specific methods) on it, as described at the beginnning of this documentation.

 .. function:: info(msg, *args, **kwargs)